 Afghan Hound Care

-Aside from frequent brushings, Afghan Hound grooming requirements are relatively basic.
+Aside from frequent brushings, Afghan hound grooming requirements are relatively basic.
 Nails should be trimmed as needed and proper dental care provided on a regular basis.
-Long hair around their ears means that Afghan Hounds are often prone to ear infections, so ears must be kept clean and checked regularly for signs of irritation or infection.
+Long hair around their ears means that Afghan hounds are often prone to ear infections, so ears must be kept clean and checked regularly for signs of irritation or infection.
 Many Afghan owners tie the hair on their dog’s head up in a top knot to prevent it from getting into their food or trapping bacteria around their ears.

-Although they are known for their smarts, Afghan Hounds can be aloof and stubborn when it comes to training.
-Unless the goal is to train for shows, obedience, or sport, most Afghan Hound owners find it sufficient to stick to the basics of household training.
+Although they are known for their smarts, Afghan hounds can be aloof and stubborn when it comes to training.
+Unless the goal is to train for shows, obedience, or sport, most Afghan owners find it sufficient to stick to the basics of household training.
 Keep in mind that because their hunting drive is one of their strongest features, even the best trained Afghan hound may still refuse to listen to “stay” or “come” if they are on the pursuit of prey.

 Common Health Problems

 Like all purebred dogs, Afghans are prone to specific health problems, though that does not mean that all dogs of the breed will experience them.
 A responsible breeder will be open and honest about any known health conditions affecting the line a puppy is bred from, and will also provide health clearances showing that a puppy’s parents do not suffer from one of the health problems common to the breed, such as:

 - Hypothyroidism: Thyroid gland does not make enough hormones causing problematic symptoms such as weight gain

 - Juvenile cataracts: Opacity of the eye lenses